LeoVS09/serverless-aws-node-typescript-dynamodb-telegram-bot-bootstrap/README.md

-# Serverless AWS Node Bootstrap
+# Serverless AWS Node DynamoDB Bootstrap
 Base setup of enviroment and tools to start develop on lambda functions from zero (minimal) configuration

 Contains: